leap-laboratories/PIZZA/README.md

 ## GPU Acceleration

-To run the attribution process on a device of your choice, pass the device identifier into the `Attributor` class constructor:
+To run the attribution process on a device of your choice (for local attribution), pass the device identifier into the `Attributor` class constructor:

 ```python
 attributor = Attributor(